shaneholloman/langgraph-builder-guide/README.md

 When implementing LangGraph Builder exports, you may encounter these common challenges:

-1. **TypeScript compatibility issues**:
+1. **TypeScript implementation considerations**:
-   - Challenge: The generated stubs may not always align perfectly with TypeScript's type system, especially for async operations.
+   - Challenge: Implementing asynchronous operations in TypeScript requires careful attention to typing within the LangGraph framework.
-   - Solution: You may need to adjust the implementation to properly handle types, possibly using direct StateGraph implementation instead of the stub.
+   - Solution: Minor adaptations to the implementation pattern can address these challenges while preserving the core graph structure from LangGraph Builder.
+This typically involves properly typing async functions and ensuring consistent state interfaces.

 2. **Asynchronous operation handling**:
    - Challenge: LangGraph nodes often need to perform async operations, which can be tricky to implement correctly.